 5 Ghost Towns That Are About 50 Miles From Bismarck

-Looking for a weekend road trip?
-How about experiencing 5 ghost towns that are about 50 miles from Bismarck.
+Are you looking for a weekend road trip?
+How about experiencing 5 ghost towns that are about 50 miles from Bismarck?
 Sounds to me like some spooky good fun.
 To be honest, most of these towns will be void of anything.
-You'll be hard-pressed to even find a structure in these once-thriving communities, but in the spirit of things, it will still be fun to imagine what was.
+You'll be hard-pressed even to find a structure in these once-thriving communities, but in the spirit of things, it will still be fun to imagine what was.

 So, let's have a little creepy fun, and here are 5 ghost towns within 50 miles of Bismarck.